-I wasn’t sure whether I believed it or not at the time, but I sometimes caught myself trying just to see.
-I think it helped, even just knowing I was practicing a small form of self-care .
+I wasn’t sure whether I believed it at the time, but I sometimes caught myself trying, just to see.
+I think it helped, even knowing I was practicing a small form of self-care .

-How should you balance the chaos and turbulence that comes with a typical salon day, to enable you to still have your own energy before you are depleted ?
+How can we balance the chaos and turbulence that comes with a typical salon day, enabling us to still have energy before depletion?

 For a start, you’re in the right place.

 You are standing slap bang in the middle of a spa, with a beauty bed, candles, soft music…..

-ANY chance you get, get yourself on that bed for a recharge .
+ANY chance you get, get on that bed for recharge .
 Just lie there with your eyes closed and breath!

 I used to find this mini – meditation incredibly relaxing when I had a spare 5 minutes, not only to take the weight off my feet, but also to re-focus.

-Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture in their chaotic lives, and take a few deep breaths to remember yourself.
+Remember how your clients feel after you have worked on them with kindness and compassion, how you’ve helped heal and nurture in their chaotic lives.
+Take a few deep breaths to remember yourself.

-Another great way to get through the day is to make sure you have a few relaxing treatments booked in for you to perform i.e. facials or massage treatments, as opposed to face to face treatments such as nails or spray tanning.
-These more relaxing treatments give you the chance to connect with your client, yet zone out at the same time.
+Another great way to get through the day is to make sure you have a few relaxing treatments booked in to perform i.e. facials or massage treatments, as opposed to face to face treatments such as nails or spray tanning.
+These relaxing treatments give you the chance to connect with your client, yet zone out at the same time.

 You can say to your client that to get the maximum benefits from the treatment you are not going to talk and just let her/ him fully relax.
-This works perfectly whilst you connect with your client through touch, yet you both chill out with your own thoughts in tranquil surroundings.
+This works perfectly whilst you connect with your client through touch, yet you both chill out with thoughts in tranquil surroundings.